 3. Make peace with food: Take away any restrictions you have around food and give yourself unconditional permission to eat.

 4. Challenge the food police: The food police decides whether food is good or bad and whether you are good or bad though what you eat.
-This principle challenges these thoughts, instead that food is neither good or bad.
+This intuitive eating principle challenges these thoughts, instead asserting that food is neither good or bad.

 5. Respect your fullness: Just as the body can tell you when it’s hungry it can also signal when it’s full.
 Pay attention for body cues of comfortable fullness during a meal.